 Rev. Sione Haisila: (general laughter) Well, when we first arrive here in 1981 my family live over there, that's why I live in Arlington, Texas.

 Tom Stover: I was kind of under the impression that most Tongans, when they came over, they found Euless and settled in Euless.
 Is that pretty true?
 Did most Tongans come to Euless and then spread out from there or did they just come to this part of Texas?

 Rev. Sione Haisila: I think they come to Texas in general but since they had many of the Tongan people live in Euless, they keep moving over to Euless.
 In my opinion, because a lot of Tongan people work in the airport, Euless is close to the airport, that's why they live over here.

-Tom Stover: I was hoping it was because of us Euless-sites (general laugher).
+Tom Stover: I was hoping it was because of us Euless-ites (general laugher).
 What's the name of your church?

 Rev. Sione Haisila: The First Tongan United Methodist Church.

 Tom Stover: And that's the official religion of Tonga, Methodist?
 How long has your Church been in existence?

 Rev. Sione Haisila: We finish twenty-five years; we are going twenty-six this year.